 Use Checklists for HIPAA Compliance Inspections

 Checklists can also help you inspect or review your HIPAA procedures in a particular department or program.
 Many HIPAA-covered organizations use a HIPAA privacy and security walk-through checklist.
-Click the sample checklist below to download it for your own use:

 You can use this checklist to walk through a department in your organization and answer compliance questions, such as: